-To know that every day I get to learn new things through the challenges that I face to know that I am part of the solution to the challenge the customer faces and the fact that cellulant is a company that promotes growth and has many opportunities if you are ready to apply yourself.
+To know that every day I get to learn new things, through the challenges that I face to know that I am part of the solution to the challenge the customer faces.

 What would you say has been the most exciting part of the job?

 I am most excited about the proposition of making a positive difference in the digital payments market.
-To have merchants appreciate and recommend Tingg to their business partners because of the service I have rendered to them gives me great joy that I get to see and know I did something right.
-But what takes the spotlight in my eyes is how proximity payments are growing month on month here in Zambia just shows how big of a difference we are making as a company and also shows that we sell, we train and we succeed.
+To have merchants appreciate and recommend Tingg to their business partners.
+The service I have rendered to them gives me great joy that I get to see and know I did something right.
+But what takes the spotlight in my eyes is how proximity payments are growing month on month here in Zambia.
+This just shows how big of a difference we are making as a company.
+It also shows that we sell, we train and we succeed.

 What’s the one problem you are solving for clients in this market?